abinit/abinit/doc/tutorial/compilation.md

 At present, ABINIT requires version >= ??.

-If gfortran is not installed, use the package manager provided by your Linux distribution to install it.
+If gfortran is not installed, you may want to use the package manager provided by your Linux distribution to install it.
 On Ubuntu, for instance, use:

 ```sh